ExplorerOfficial/SpaceCorp./README.md

-# SpaceCorp.
+# Space Coorperation
-SpaceCorp. is a 2D rocket game that will be in development.
-This is where you can find some FAQ.
+Space Coorperation is a 2D spaceflight game that I hope to make.